 - Unless it was specified before shipping, your A53 mini will run in 15 amp mode to start.
-For tips on switching between 15 and 20 amp modes, check out this article, or try the link in the description below.
+For tips on switching between 15 and 20 amp modes, check out this article.

 - When it’s plugged in the machine will enter standby mode.
 You’ll know your machine is in standby when the LUCCA light illuminates and the power light flashes.

 - First, we have to fill your brew boiler.
 Before turning on your machine, press and hold the power and hot water button, located on the top right of the machine.
 This will activate the pump and begin filling your brew boiler.

 - Continue holding both buttons until approximately 4 ounces is dispensed from the grouphead.
 Then, release both buttons.